fasakinhenry/jobsearch/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is proprietary and confidential.
+Unauthorized copying, distribution, or modification of this project, via any medium, is strictly prohibited.
+Only authorized personnel within the Startup are permitted to use and contribute to this project.